mdpiper/dakota-experiments/experiments/hydrotrend-uq-3/README.md

 similar to the PCE technique
 used in **hydrotrend-uq-2**,
 and with nearly identical settings.
-The significant departure from the former experiment is the input parameters `T` and `P` are expressed as normally distributed random variables, with means and standard deviations taken from the defaults in WMT.
+A significant departure from the former experiment is the input parameters `T` and `P` are expressed as normally distributed uncertain variables, with means and standard deviations taken from the defaults in WMT.